westerngateguard/duplicity-pydrive-backend/README.md

 # duplicity-pydrive-backend

+Pydrive backend is merged now in the development version of duplicity, so better use it from there.

 Currently duplicity uses gdocs backend for Google Drive backups. gdocs uses deprecated API and don't allow backups for managed Google accounts.
 PyDrive backend solves both of those problems.

 ## Install dependecies